enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementAction.rst

 TriggerInterface(LimonAPI \*limonAPI)
 =====================================
 The constructor of the interface.
+This is where an action seeds its **default parameters**: build each ``LimonTypes::GenericParameter`` descriptor and ``push_back`` it onto the protected ``this->parameters`` member.
+Those defaults are what the editor shows before the designer configures anything, and what serialization falls back to if the action is saved untouched.

 .. note::
     All actions must have the same signature, no other parameters should be required.